Sailing holiday

 Top 10 of Greek islands.

-This page is also available in Dutch, Spanish, German, Turkish, Polish and in Italian.
+This page is also available in Dutch, Spanish, German, Polish, Italian, Arabic, French and Hebrew.

 Bareboat, flotilla or crewed charters

 When in doubt of your capabilities or just a little rusty, a flotilla might be a nice compromise.
 This way you sail along with other boats, yet you are still the captain of your own boat but can turn to an “admiral” for advice if you want to.
 Though, you have to go where the rest goes.
-Most flotillas take place in the Saronic, the Ionian, and to a lesser extend the Argolida.
+Most flotillas take place in the Saronic, Argolic and the Ionian.

 A little niche are the assisted bareboat charters, which are a blend between the standard bareboats and flotillas.